jmart368/SalaryPredictionPortfolio/README.md

 ![Snip20210805_19](https://user-images.githubusercontent.com/24769002/128408799-12dc3c9c-8178-493c-b6d2-2435c802093f.png)

 In summary, based on the above matrix we can observe the following:
-* There a is postive relationship with salary and jobType, degree, major, industry, yearsExperience
+* There is a postive relationship with salary and jobType, degree, major, industry, yearsExperience
-* There is negative relationship with salary and milesFromMetropolis
+* There is a negative relationship with salary and milesFromMetropolis

 **Regression Models**
 ------------------------